 The requirments for the rest of the Project Updates depend on which of the three Projects you choose.

 I offer a smörgåsbord of activities to apply the anthropological concepts you learn from your textbook, and compensate for problems you have have with the regular course work.
-In general, I give more points to regular course work than extra credit, and no matter how much extra credit you do, you can't get an A without doing the regular course work.
+In general, I weigh the regular course work heavier than extra credit, and no matter how much extra credit you do, you can't get an A without doing most of the regular course work.
 The most important element in all extra credit is to compare and contrast your event or experience with what it says in your textbook.
+Make sure to keep track of your Extra Credit on your Course Worksheet, I will ask for that at the end of the semester when I determine your grade.
 Below are some typical extra credit activites for you to choose from.
-Don't event think of trying to do everything.
+Don't event think of trying to do everything!
 Pick activities that you enjoy, or will help you work on a deficiency, or further your academic career:

 The San Diego City College Library offers 30 minute tours on the second and third week of the semester, see the schedule in the Anthropology Announcement folder